The age of Ozempic (shaming)

 When life gets tough or the news gets unbearable, we're told to work on ourselves, squeeze in a little self-care: a little Peloton here, a little intermittent fasting there.
 Ozempic fits in perfectly, a medical solution to all the problems that are assumed to come with being fat.
 Rather than fixing discrimination against people with bigger bodies, we tell patients to fix themselves.

 The over-sized focus on weight also hides the far greater problem of self-loathing.
 All of us—men and women—are being taught to hate our bodies.
 Teenage boys and young men today routinely cycle through ‘bulking’ and ‘cutting’ seasons—overeating and dieting—in the quest for the 12-pack.
 A perfect recipe for eating disorders and so-called muscle dysmorphia.
 Middle aged women are using every means necessary to shrink their bodies—even as they ‘plump’ their faces with fillers and Botox.
 Our body is horrorland— too much fat, too little muscle, too gaunt, too round, too flat—all at the same time.
-There is no Ozempic for the “casual self-hatred” that is part of daily life.
+There is no Ozempic for the “casual self-hatred” that is part of daily life—as the good doctor notes:

 For my patient who asked for Ozempic the other day, I told her that it's normal for bodies to change shape and size over time.
 She met my eye, through tears, and confessed that she felt like her authentic self – her thin self – was just waiting to emerge.
 "What would it feel like to love your body the way it is?"
 I asked.
 My patient didn't have an answer.